fschaeck/AirVPN-hummingbird-docker/README.md

 #### AirVPN's free and open source OpenVPN 3 client based on AirVPN's OpenVPN 3 library fork - now running in a Docker container

-### Version 1.1.2-1 - Release date 6th February 2022 - patched to run in a docker container and based on offical version
+### Version 1.2.0-1 - Release date 5th April 2022 - patched to run in a docker container and based on offical version
-#### Version 1.1.2 - Release date 4 June 2021
+###i# Version 1.2.0 - Release date 22 March 2022

 ## Prolog